John 2:19

 being is that they would end up in the Kingdom of God.
 Therefore, what Jesus is

-more than important: it’s critical; it’s essential.
+more than important: it is critical; it is essential.

 Jesus said, "Except